syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Replace-misspelled-word).

 ## Find and replace text with an image
 You can find placeholder text in a Word document and replace it with any desired image.